Aaron Freed’s Contact Info & Biography

 What qualifies you to write about music?

 I have well over a decade of classical training in performing, composing, and arranging music on both piano and computer sequencers.
 I’ve also spent thousands of hours working on sounds and music for various creative projects over the decades.
 I’ve released over ten hours of music.
-My recent major releases are:
+My recent/forthcoming major releases are:

 I’ve worked on several games’ soundtracks: